Anatole France

-Anatole France (/fr/; born François-Anatole Thibault /fr/; 16 April 1844 – 12 October 1924) was a French poet, journalist, and novelist with several best-sellers.
+Anatole France (/fr/; born François-Anatole Thibault /fr/; 16 April 1844 – 12 October 1924) was a French poet, journalist, and novelist.
+Several of his books were best-sellers.
 Ironic and skeptical, he was considered in his day the ideal French man of letters.
 He was a member of the Académie Française, and won the 1921 Nobel Prize in Literature "in recognition of his brilliant literary achievements, characterized as they are by a nobility of style, a profound human sympathy, grace, and a true Gallic temperament".

-France is also widely believed to be the model for narrator Marcel's literary idol Bergotte in Marcel Proust's In Search of Lost Time.
+France is also widely believed to be the model for Bergotte, the literary idol of the narrator Marcel in Marcel Proust's In Search of Lost Time.

 Early years

 The son of a bookseller, France, a bibliophile, spent most of his life around books.
-His father's bookstore specialized in books and papers on the French Revolution and was frequented by many writers and scholars.
+His father's bookstore specialised in books and papers on the French Revolution and was frequented by many writers and scholars.
 France studied at the Collège Stanislas, a private Catholic school, and after graduation he helped his father by working in his bookstore.
 After several years, he secured the position of cataloguer at Bacheline-Deflorenne and at Lemerre.
 In 1876, he was appointed librarian for the French Senate.

 Literary career

 France began his literary career as a poet and a journalist.
 In 1869, Le Parnasse contemporain published one of his poems, "La Part de Madeleine".
 In 1875, he sat on the committee in charge of the third Parnasse contemporain compilation.
 As a journalist, from 1867, he wrote many articles and notices.
 He became known with the novel Le Crime de Sylvestre Bonnard (1881).
-Its protagonist, skeptical old scholar Sylvester Bonnard, embodied France's own personality.
+Its protagonist, sceptical old scholar Sylvester Bonnard, embodied France's own personality.
 The novel was praised for its elegant prose and won him a prize from the Académie Française.